Umairtftus/livelikeassignment/README.md

 * Implement the ability to fetch, create, update, and delete playlists using Django views and templates.
 A playlist should have a `uuid`, a `name`, and contain 0 or more tracks from this catalogue.
 The tracks should be orderable in the playlist.
 * Update the Django admin with the ability to browse and manage playlists.

+## Django Code Assessment Criteria

+Used for Backend and Fullstack role code assessments.

+* Ability to run the project.
+Reviewers should be able to run the project locally using standard processes like `manage.py` or Foreman.
+* Tidiness of the source code repository.
+No stray files like logs, virtual environments, databases, etc.
+* Adherence to Python code style established by the community standards like PEP-8.
+* Conformance to the Django Architecture.
+Proper use of models, views, templates, and preferring features and utilities provided by Django rather than candidate rolling their own.
+* Cohesiveness of the project.
+No missing files, broken styles, stub features, etc.
+* Submission process adherence.
+Submission should be a pull request.
+Commits should be atomic with clear messages.

 ## Developing

 You can check your work at any time by running: